regen-network/regen-ledger/specs/rfcs/003-forward-contract/README.md

 <!-- The recommended approach to fulfill the needs presented in the previous section. -->

 This proposal separates the approach into two stages.
 The initial stage (i.e. [Stage 1](#stage-1)) is designed to serve the requirements of the [Fast Forward Pilot](#fast-forward-pilot) and lay the foundation for the [Earthbanc Use Case](#earthbanc-use-case).
-The second stage (i.e. [Stage 2](#stage-2)) is designed to serve the remaining requirements of the [Earthbanc Use Case](#earthbanc-use-case) and is left open-ended for further specification in subsequent version or separate proposal.
+The second stage (i.e. [Stage 2](#stage-2)) is designed to serve the remaining requirements of the [Earthbanc Use Case](#earthbanc-use-case) and is left open-ended for further specification in a subsequent version or separate proposal.

 ### Stage 1